apache/incubator-devlake-website/docs/Plugins/refdiff.md

 ## Summary

 For development workload analysis, we often need to know how many commits have been created between 2 releases.
-This plugin calculates which commits differ between 2 Ref (branch/tag), and the result will be stored back into database for further analysis.
+This plugin calculates which commits differ between 2 Ref (branch/tag), and the result will be stored back into the database for further analysis.

 ## Important Note

-You need to run gitextractor before the refdiff plugin.
-The gitextractor plugin should create records in the `refs` table in your DB before this plugin can be run.
+You need to run `gitextractor` before the `refdiff` plugin.
+The `gitextractor` plugin should create records in the `refs` table in your database before this plugin can be run.

 ## Configuration

-This is an enrichment plugin based on Domain Layer data, no configuration needed
+This is an enrichment plugin based on the domain layer data, no configuration is needed.

-## How to use
+## How to use refdiff

-In order to trigger the enrichment, you need to insert a new task into your pipeline.
+To trigger the enrichment, you need to insert a new task into your pipeline.

 1. Make sure `commits` and `refs` are collected into your database, `refs` table should contain records like following:
     ```